carpentries/instructor-training/_episodes/09-eia.md

 In the 1990s, the Center for Applied Special Technology (CAST) brought Universal Design into Education with the Universal Design in Learning (UDL) Framework.
-UDL places responsibility for accessibility on the course rather than on the learner.
+UDL places responsibility for accessibility on the course designer rather than on the learner.
 It states that the most inclusive approach to education is to design instruction with diverse learners in mind from the beginning.

 UDL is not about finding the one, best way to teach everyone.